I just discover the project eelo: https://itsfoss.com/eelo-mobile-os/

 But it could probably also be more: would it be possible to organize some discussions to understand how eelo can work with Replicant?

 He probably is not technical aware at 100% but I think he is really interested into increasing privacy.

 What do you think?

-RE: eelo project - Added by George S about 2 years ago
+RE: eelo project - Added by George S over 2 years ago

 Thanks for the links.
 I had a brief read.
 I guess he wants to get rid of Google (and Apple, but with Android that's not

 a problem, I think) and basically installs lineageOS without Google Apps.
 He is also bothered with many esthetical issues

 which forces him to build a customized ROM.
 Then he discovers that installing apps without Google Play is not-trivial.

 As far as I can tell, this is - apart from the design issue - simply lineageOS without Gapps.
 Hence the ambitions regarding